2600Malmo/Archive/pages/December2022.md

 > Recording will be avaailable later
 > [Slides](/slides/December2022/Google Cloud Platform - Incident Response 01.pdf)

-- [@Sergei](https://www.linkedin.com/in/sergei-zaiats/) presented about `2600 Malmö links - how to stay in touch whne the community grows bigger`.
+- [@Sergei](https://www.linkedin.com/in/sergei-zaiats/) presented about `2600 Malmö links - how to stay in touch when the community grows bigger`.
 > [Slides](/slides/December2022/malmo2600links.pdf)

 ## Make a Pull Request if you want your slides to be here!